 - 1. The drone communicates the position of the marker to the rovers (and the control station) and starts to hover above the marker communicating possible changes of position. - 2.
 In case of the target moves, the drone follows it by tracking. - 3.
 The drone decides which rover is more suitable to reach the casualty (e.g., the closest rover is selected). - 4.
-The selected rover reaches the marker using an emergency exit strategy, exploiting its current knowledge of the area and information coming from other CPSs.

-6. In the event that a drone has to land (e.g. low battery), it is replaced by another drone that resumes running the task from where it left off.
+The selected rover reaches the marker using an emergency exit strategy, exploiting its current knowledge of the area and information coming from other CPSs. - 5.
+After reaching the selected point, the rover will reach the closest exit, the drone starts doing coverage again. - 6.
+In the event that a drone has to land (e.g. low battery), it is replaced by another drone that resumes running the task from where it left off.